saucissonn/Brick/README.md

 This is a game I made for my computer science teacher.
 The idea was to take a base that my teacher made with a ball and a racket, and to create what we want with it.

-This project took me 10 days to dev, so it could probably be some mistakes and bugs amgong which I spotted:
+This project took me 10 days to dev, there are probably some mistakes and bugs among which I spotted:
 -don't play with the mouse if a controller is plugged -don't click at the end of the last level (let the game shows a congratulations screen) -don't cheat (ok it's not a bug)